Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Enhanced Accuracy**

     Being within 5 feet of an enemy and attacking at Long Range doesn’t impose Disadvantage on your ranged Attack Rolls with Weapons.

-- **All In**

-    Before you make a ranged attack with ranged weapons that you are proficient with, you can choose to take a -5 penalty to the attack roll.
-If the attack hits, you add +10 to the attack's damage.

 ---